 From time to time, public health may advise of elevated risk of a specific communicable disease transmission in the community, a particular workplace(s) or context(s).
-Where public health has advised of an elevated risk of communicable disease transmission relevant to an employer's workplace, region, or industry, the District will take steps to assess the risk in the workplace and to follow the necessary measures to the extent practicable as provided by public health.
+Where public health has advised of an elevated risk of communicable disease transmission relevant to an employer's workplace, region, or industry, employers must take steps to assess the risk in the workplace and to follow the necessary measures to the extent practicable as provided by public health.

-In addition, school administrators and managers monitor attendance daily and will report concerns to VSB Health and Safety to follow-up with Vancouver Coastal Health (VCH) and the Director of Instruction to determine if any public health or school/site-based action is required.
+In addition, school administrators and managers will monitor attendance daily and will report concerns to VSB Health and Safety to follow-up with Vancouver Coastal Health (VCH) and the Director of Instruction to determine if any school-based or public health action is required.

-School administrators, managers, and supervisors are encouraged to contact their Director of Instructions and VSB Health and Safety to get assistance should a parent or student report having a serious communicable disease (e.g., measles, mumps, TB, meningitis, etc.).
+School administrators, managers, and supervisors are encouraged to contact their Director of Instructions and Health and Safety to get assistance should a parent or student report having a serious communicable disease (e.g., measles, mumps, TB, meningitis, etc.).